-Mount Fuji is Japan’s highest and most prominent mountain and is undoubtedly one of the worlds most picturesque mountains, appearing in everything from travel guides to online articles.
+Mount Fuji is Japan’s highest and most prominent mountain and is undoubtedly one of the worlds most picturesque mountains.

 Sitting roughly 100 kilometres west of the capital city of Tokyo, Mount Fuji and its snow capped summit draw in hikers seeking to obtain breathtaking views atop its peak and the excitement of climbing a spiritual landmark.